taocpp/PEGTL/doc/Inputs-and-Parsing.md

 Nested parsing refers to an (inner) parsing run that is performed "in the middle of" another (outer) parsing run, for example when one file "includes" another file.

-The difference to the regular `tao::pegtl::parse()` function is that `tao::pegtl::parse_nested()` takes care of adding to the `std::vector` of `tao::pegtl::position` objects in the exception class `tao::pegtl::parse_error`.
+The difference to the regular `tao::pegtl::parse()` function is that when a global failure occurs within `tao::pegtl::parse_nested()` then a new exception is thrown via `Control< Rule >::raise_nested()`.
+The new exception contains the previous one as nested exception.
+The functions in the header `tao/pegtl/contrib/nested_exceptions.hpp` can be used to work with these nested exceptions.
+The inner-most exception that was thrown first will be the "most nested" exception, i.e. the final one in the linked list of nested exceptions.

-This allows generating error messages of the form "error in file F1 line L1 included from file F2 line L2...".
+The position information contained in the nested exceptions allows for error messages like "error in file F1 line L1 included from file F2 line L2 etc."

-Compared to `parse()`, calling `parse_nested()` requires either the input from the outer parsing run or the position as additional first argument.
+Calling `parse_nested()` requires the input from the outer parsing run, or the position whithin the outer parsing run, as additional first argument ("additional" as compared to `parse()`).
-Everything else remains the same.

 ```c++
 template< typename Rule,